mariapiatedesco/mariapiatedesco/README.md

 While I enjoy diving into theory, I also love applying it in practice, especially through real-world projects.
 Working with **R** and **Python** is not just a skill but something I find genuinely exciting and fun.

-Thanks for stopping by, and feel free to reach out if you’d like to learn more! 😊 fun.
 Thanks for stopping by, and feel free to reach out if you’d like to learn more! 😊

 ### 💬 Let’s connect: [LinkedIn](https://www.linkedin.com/in/mariapia-tedesco)